 Apply an emollient cream two or three times daily to wet skin.

-Dry skin may be prevented by use of gentle cleansers.
+Dry skin may be prevented by the use of gentle cleansers.
 Mild cleansers or soap-free products like Aveeno, Cetaphil, Dove, or Neutrogena are recommended for dry and sensitive skin.
-Many scented, deodorant, and antibacterial soaps can be too harsh and wash off natural skin-protecting oils.
+Many scented deodorants and antibacterial soaps can be too harsh and wash off natural skin-protecting oils.

 Mild moisturizers without perfumes are good for dry skin.
 Thick and greasy emollients work best.
 Typically, moisturizers should be applied within three to five minutes of bathing when the skin is still damp.